 Just like Instagram, TikTok users can experiment with augmented reality effects.
 This means that businesses can design their own branded effects for them to enjoy.
 If companies have the creative capacity, branded lenses are a fun and alternative way to engage audiences.
 Younger social media users love playing with AR filters.
 Taco Bell famously generated a custom filter on Snapchat which was immensely popular.
 Branded lenses can also be used in collaboration with hashtag challenges, to create an even more robust campaign.

 Social media is constantly evolving.
 Are your strategies evolving too?

 Make sure to keep up with the latest trends so you don’t get left in the dust.
-Team up with Elephant in the Boardroom and contact us for a free consultation.
+Team up with Elephant in the Boardroom - just contact us for a free consultation.